magnesj/ResInsight/docs/Completions.md

 ![]({{ site.baseurl }}/images/ValveProperties_ICV.png)

+When you have a valid valve template selected, there is an **Edit** button next to the valve template selection.
+Clicking this will take you straight to modify the valve template.

 ### Import Perforation Intervals

 Perforation intervals can be imported into ResInsight from _`*.ev`_ files.
 These files consist of a list of wells, and their corresponding measured depth values for perforation start and end.